 Bachelor of Science in Visual Communication Design

-The Bachelor of Science in Visual Communication Design (BSVCD) is a program for students who intend to focus their studies on visual communication design applications relative to graphic design and digital media.
+The Bachelor of Science in Visual Communication Design (BSVCD) is a program for students who intend to focus their studies on visual communication design applications, including graphic design, interactive media, and experience design.
 The major addresses a changing technological landscape and the resulting new opportunities for education and the profession in the realm of visual communication design.
-The design major prepares students for design study, research and practice, as well as flexible collaboration with other disciplines involving technology, user experience, and creative problem-solving.
+The design major prepares students for design practice, study, and practice, as well as flexible collaboration with other disciplines including technology, user experience, and creative problem-solving.

 Visual Communication Design (B.S.) — 58 units

 General Education Requirements Met in the Major

 The requirements below are deemed “met in the major” upon completion of the courses listed (even though the courses and their prerequisites are not approved for GE).
 This is true whether or not the student completes the major.

 - Upper-Division General Education, Arts and/or Humanities (UD-C) is satisfied upon completion of DES 356 .